 Regardless of the validity of San Francisco’s program, it is clear that there is a glaring need for some kind of help.
 Large numbers of homeless people are addicted to drugs or alcohol or have a mental illness, or both.
 “20-25 percent of people experiencing homelessness suffer from concurrent disorders (severe mental illness and addictions),” according to The Homeless Hub of the Canadian Observatory on Homelessness.

 One study followed eighty-two homeless men with mental illnesses.
 The study labeled drug addiction as a mental illness and found that 46 percent of the men who were both homeless and drug addicted died within the five years of the study.

 Various entities are providing assistance to prevent such tragedies.
-The U.S. Substance Abuse and Mental Health Services Administration (SAMHSA) lists services that combat substance abuse and homelessness.
+The U.S. Substance Use Disorder and Mental Health Services Administration (SAMHSA) lists services that combat substance use disorder and homelessness.
 The city of New York has supportive housing resources for people in recovery, people who have been incarcerated, and people leaving foster care.

-It may be difficult to battle substance abuse, mental illness, and homelessness, but services and programs are helping people fight and win such battles.
+It may be difficult to battle substance use disorder, mental illness, and homelessness, but services and programs are helping people fight and win such battles.